-Statement Response Use kneepads when stocking low shelves or kneeling for long periods.
+Day Statement Response 13 Use kneepads when stocking low shelves or kneeling for long periods.
 The use of knee pads can reduce the risk of stress on the knees and legs.
-Text messaging and talking on a cell phone while driving are classified as distracted driving.
-Text messaging and talking on a cell phone while driving are classified as distracted driving and illegal in a growing number of states.
+14 Avoid text messaging and talking on a cell phone while driving or walking Text messaging and talking on a cell phone while driving are classified as distracted driving and illegal in a growing number of states.
 Many accidents, including fatal ones, occur each day because drivers are texting or talking on a cell phone.
 Avoid these two potentially deadly distractions while driving.
-Please use the handrails.
+Also, avoid use of cell phones when walking or climbing stairs.
+15 Please use the handrails.
 When climbing or descending steps or stairs, be sure to use handrails.
 In the event you trip or step on a foreign object or substance, the grip of the rail could prevent you from falling and seriously injuring yourself.
-Do not jump onto or off of loading docks.
+16 Do not jump onto or off of loading docks.
 To help avoid injury, use designated employee stairways to enter or exit the building.
-Exit signs with arrows should correctly reflect the direction of travel to exit the building.
+17 Exit signs with arrows should correctly reflect the direction of travel to exit the building.
 There have been several deaths in fires because the arrows on the exit signs indicated an incorrect direction of travel.
 Little things matter.
-Get first aid immediately.
+18 Get first aid immediately.
 If you're hurt, even if it's just a scratch, seek first aid right away.
-Neglecting an injury may lead to serious infection, weeks away from work and possibly permanent injury.
-Use kneepads when stocking low shelves or kneeling for long periods.
-Text messaging and talking on a cell phone while driving are classified as distracted driving.
-Please use the handrails.
-Do not jump onto or off of loading docks.
-Exit signs with arrows should correctly reflect the direction of travel to exit the building.
-Get first aid

-Day Statement Response 19 Maintain machine safeguards.
-If a machine guard (fixed guard, interlock, light curtain, adjustable guard, etc.) is not in place or not in service, do not operate the machine.
+Neglecting a injury may lead to serious infection, weeks away from work and possibly permanent injury.
+19 Maintain machine safeguards.
+If a machine guard (fixed guard, interlock, light curtain, adjustable guard, etc. is not in place or not in service, do not operate the machine.
 Report the defect to your supervisor.

-20 Clean up or report all spills, leaks, and wet areas immediately.
+Day Statement Response 20 Clean up or report all spills, leaks, and wet areas immediately.
 If immediate cleanup is not possible, clearly mark or barricade the hazard and report it to maintenance, your supervisor, or another responsible person.
 21 Wear proper and sensible work clothes.
 Whether you work in an office or warehouse, wear clothes that fit properly.
 Anything that can catch in machinery or trip you up is hazardous.
 In the plant, wear sturdy and appropriate footwear.
 Shoes should fully enclose the foot.
 Avoid loose clothing, dangling jewelry, and be sure long hair is tied back and cannot become entangled in machinery.
 22 What to do when an emergency occurs Follow the company emergency plans.
 This should be covered during your new employee orientation.
 In the event of • Fire • Bomb threat • Tornado • Hurricane • Know where to go, when to go and what to do. • Be prepared!
 23 Watch where you are going and walk, don't run, from one place to another.
 Look ahead, down, and around, focus on where you are going.
 Avoid slippery areas or obstructions in your path.